DevExpress/devextreme-demos/JSDemos/Demos/SelectBox/GroupedItems/description.md

 If the data source contains objects, specify the following SelectBox properties:

 * [valueExpr](/Documentation/ApiReference/UI_Components/dxSelectBox/Configuration/#valueExpr)
 A data field that contains unique values used to identify items.
-As an alternative, you can set the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/).[store](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/store/).[key](/Documentation/ApiReference/Data_Layer/ArrayStore/Configuration/#key) property.

 * [displayExpr](/Documentation/ApiReference/UI_Components/dxSelectBox/Configuration/#displayExpr)
 A data field whose values should be displayed in the drop-down list.